The CHAI Philosophy

 |> ask(summarizer, Summarize)

-Shared Memory
+Contributing to Shared Memory

-specialist ResearchAssistant {
+specialist Researcher {

-receive Research(topic: String) -> Report {
+receive Research(topic: String) -> Findings {

-let relevant = hive.memory.search(
+let findings = do_research(topic)

 )